wzzheng/IDML/image_retrieval/README.md

 # Introspective Deep Metric Learning

-This repository is the official implementation of **Introspective Deep Metric Learning** on the image retrieval task.
+The official implementation of **Introspective Deep Metric Learning** on the image retrieval task.

 ## Datasets
 The datasets should be organized in the data folder.